 Sepp Schmid held the reins for 40 years, was successful and established the company.
 Then one day his son Raffael told him that he wanted to do an apprenticeship as a carpenter.
 "Suddenly a possibility opened up that I had not dared to dream of," the head of the family recalls.

 It's very important to trust your gut when making the handover.

 Plan the succession from as early as the age of 50

-Regardless of which solution comes into play, "succession planning is a very personal issue and therefore a trusted consultant is essential," says Werner Wüthrich, Managing Director of the Vita Joint Foundation.
+Regardless of which solution comes into play, "succession planning is a very personal issue and therefore a trusted consultant is essential," says Werner Wüthrich, Managing Director of the Vita Collective Foundation.
 "We advise entrepreneurs to start addressing the topic at the age of 50."

 That is often easier said than done.
 This is something that Werner Wüthrich knows all too well.
 "At 50, most people are still in their prime and don't want to know anything about succession planning," he says.
 "I can understand that."
 On the other hand, it's not just a matter of who will head the company later on.
 The financial and tax consequences of a company transfer also need to be examined and the occupational and private pension plans (second and third pillar) need to be addressed.

 Finally, according to Wüthrich, a third component must not be forgotten: If a company ceases operations, knowledge and jobs, as well as tax revenue, are lost.
 "Good preparation – in every respect – will make it easier for business owners to hand over the company to their successors when they reach the age of 64 or 65, and feel good about doing so," emphasizes Wüthrich.

 Even the son had to work his way up

 Before the owner's son took over the company, he completed an apprenticeship with a different company.
 At the age of 23, he finally started working as a service technician in his own company, followed by other positions.
 His father emphasizes: "For me it was clear: My son also had to start at the very bottom.
 This was the only way he'd get to know the trade and the business from the ground up."